 In my case, hitting the top left shoulder pad would trigger another pad on the device.

 Alesis did release a firmware update to tackle this issue.
-To be fair to Alesis, this does reduce the issue.
+To be fair to Alesis, this does reduce the issue to some degree.

-However, from using it, it feels like that the firmware update just automatically reduced the sensitivity of the problematic pads.
-When I manually increased the sensitivity again, the cross-talk issues still persisted for me.
+However, from using it, it feels like the firmware update just automatically reduced the sensitivity of the problematic pads.
+When I manually increased the sensitivity again, the cross-talk issues persisted for me.

 Is cross-talk really an issue with this device?
 The answer is that it depends.
 You may have to avoid using the particular problematic pads if you’re looking for a lot of sensitivity in your playing.
-Otherwise, it will likely be fine.
+Otherwise, it might be fine.